mtardy/blog/content/posts/2022-06-12_bh-kubecon-kr/index.md

 ## Conclusion on these adventures

-I had a lot of luck going to these various events that made me discover the reality of these very different communities.
-The link between all these experiences was open-source and it motivated me to spend more time contributing to projects.
-Meeting some of the Kubernetes people was also really cool.
+I was very lucky to participate in these different events that made me discover the reality of these very different communities.
+The link between all these experiences was open source and it motivated me to spend more time contributing to projects.
+Meeting some of the Kubernetes people was also very cool.

 I was overall impressed with the presentation skills of some speakers and I will try to take inspiration from them for my future presentations.
 On that